johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< /highlight >}}

-### 5. Implicit Deconstruction in Function Definitions

-So functions in our language always accept and return a list of values.
-Now in many functional languages, functions always accept and return a *single* value.
-Let's say that in our language, both of these are true: functions always accept and return a single value -- a list.
-In cases where that list only contains 1 item, implicit construction/de-construction simplifies the syntax by allowing you to construct and deconstruct the list implicitly, without parentheses.

-Previously, we defined an inverse function that takes two arguments:

-{{< highlight java "linenos=false" >}}

-func inverse(x, verbose=false) // 'verbose' is optional
-	...function body
-{{< /highlight >}}

-But we just said that in this language, functions only take a single list as an argument.
-So the above is actually syntactic sugar: the argument list is treated as a deconstructing assignment.
-The above is equivalent to the following:

-{{< highlight java "linenos=false" >}}

-func inverse(args)
-	let (x, verbose) = args
-	...function body
-{{< /highlight >}}
+-->

-## Pass-Through Lists are Not Regular Lists
+### 3. Pass-Through Lists are Not Regular Lists

-Implicit construction/deconstruction means if we try to assign a list to a variable, we will only end up assigning the first value to the variable:
+Implicit deconstruction means if we try to assign a list to a variable, we will only end up assigning the first value to the variable:

 {{< highlight java "linenos=false" >}}